All rights belong to Maria Piskareva

 AE: Mum has long found archival documents that our ancestors were forced to transfer to Russian citizenship in the 50s of the XIX century because of the Russian-Turkish war, when France was against Russia, that is, 100 years before Kolya's expedition!
 Only one of the sons of the machinist Thibault quickly regained French citizenship, and his descendants retained French citizenship in the 20th century.

-MP: Anna, please tell me, how did you personally perceive this news when you realized that you are a relative of the same Nikolai Thibeaux-Brignolle?
+MP: Anna, please tell me, how did you personally perceive this news when you realized that you are a relative of the same Nikolay Thibeaux-Brignolle?
 What feelings did you experience, and do you feel now?

-AE: About this topic, I learned gradually, first - more than 10 years ago - from my mother that our relative was in a group of tourists who died in 1959, but knew about it without terrible details.
+AE: About this topic, I learned gradually, first - more than 10 years ago - from my mother that our relative was in a group of hikers who died in 1959, but knew about it without terrible details.
 Then I read the books of A. Matveeva and L. Gushchina, I read the materials on the Internet.
 I'm very sorry for all the guys, it's hard to think about what has not come true for them, about the misfortune of their families.
-They would have known that many years later many people would analyze their participation in this campaign, read diaries, and think about them.
+They would have known that many years later many people would analyze their participation in this trek, read diaries, and think about them.
 There is something unclosed in this story, maybe that's why it attracts many.

 MP: Rather undisclosed or hidden ...
 And what is the family version of the tragedy that happened?
 Your personal thoughts and comments about inconsistencies in the investigation?
-Do you agree with the conclusions of the physical and technical expertise that the tourists themselves cut the tent?
+Do you agree with the conclusions of the physical and technical expertise that the hikers themselves cut the tent?

 I, for one, do not agree.
-Purely for psychological reasons, the guys could not so casually and so carelessly cut in in essence destroy their house - a tent, which they carefully stored and repaired in all campaigns, at every free moment.
+Purely for psychological reasons, the guys could not so casually and so carelessly cut in in essence destroy their house - a tent, which they carefully stored and repaired in all treks, at every free moment.
 I recall analogies with extreme cases in other expeditions.
 When there was a fire in the tent because of the stove, even in those cases the stove itself was almost thrown out with bare hands.
 But nobody was going to cut the tent.
 If you look at the photo of the tent, it's all torn to shreds.
 Like someone crazy was trashing it.
 And it is not likely that the cuts were made the ice ax of the searchers from Slobtsov group, although they take the blame on themselves.
 This is in vain.